LukaTragic/Catch-Zone/README.md

 - We will scrape the weather prediction of the date and also input that into our simulation.
 - We will end up with a list of coordinates and their associated probability (based on how likely it is to be pitched/responded to) and create a heat map to show where the ball will land

+12/25

+- Merry Christmas
+- Adjusted A LOT OF THINGS ABOUT THE METHOD AND EVERYTHING
+- found team pitch distribution
+- added player weights

 TO DO:

+- pick and run model
+- classify home runs and integrate into main data frame
+- hitter weight classification

 - ALL OF THE ABOVE